 Customers can use the Amazon Business store to not only spend their dollars frugally, but also in ways that support their communities.

-Angagaw added that it can be challenging for large organizations to interact with small businesses given their processes and system requirements.
+It can be challenging for large organizations to interact with small businesses given their processes and system requirements.
+But Amazon can help facilitate that.

 The U.S. Air Force is a good example.
 Keen to buy more goods from small and local businesses, and keep and create jobs in their communities, Amazon Business enabled Air Force procurement staff to access a database of more than 100,000 small businesses and check whether any local small business within 50 miles of any Air Force base were selling the relevant supplies.